Recent Compliance Updates & Tips

 - Absence of ongoing auditing.
 It is necessary to verify whether appropriate policies and procedures are in place and are being followed to protect ePHI.
 In addition, the regulations call for periodic reviews of information system activity records, such as auditing logs, access reports, and security incident tracking reports.
 This concept tracks to OIG compliance guidance that calls for ongoing monitoring by all program managers, followed by ongoing auditing conducted by external parties to verify that the monitoring of risks is taking place, and validating that it is achieving desired outcomes.

 - Patching of Software.
 The use of un-patched or un-supported software on systems which access ePHI is a significant risk area that OCR often encounters in audits and investigations.
 This area warrants more attention than many healthcare entities are currently giving it.

 - Insider threat.
 Regulations call for policies and procedures ensuring that members of the workforce have appropriate access to ePHI; and preventing those who do not have access to ePHI from obtaining it.
 Screening procedures, including background and OIG LEIE checks, should be part of the on-boarding process.

 - Disposal of PHI.
 There must be policies and procedures implemented to ensure proper and secure disposal of PHI when no longer needed.
 This includes ensuring that electronic media have been cleared, purged, or destroyed so that contents cannot be retrieved.
 Electronic devices should be disposed of in a timely manner to avoid accidental or improper disposal.

 Speak with a HIPAA Compliance Consultant

 Avoid getting slapped with OCR penalties.
 Our HIPAA compliance consultants at Strategic Management can assist you in improving your organization’s compliance processes.
-If you’d like help identifying weaknesses within your current compliance program, speak with one of our experts online or give us a call at (703) 683-9600.
+If you’d like help identifying weaknesses within your current compliance program, contact us online or give us a call at (703) 683-9600.